Virtual Collaboration: How To Tackle Remote Team Challenges with Ease

 3. Set a Schedule

 Every remote team should have office hours.
 This sets expectations for your team so that they know when to be “at work” and available for phone calls, meetings, and requests.
-This also supports a health work/ life balance for both you and your team.
+This also supports a healthy work/ life balance for both you and your team.

 4. Use the Right Tools